renanthera/simc-wiki/SimcForTanks.md

 # Simulationcraft as a Tank
-Simulationcraft now supports a number of options to facilitate simming and analyzing tank performance.
+Simulationcraft currently does not fully support simming and analyzing tank performance due to lack of updates.

 # Enemies
 If you simulate a tank, the default boss "Fluffy Pillow" will not only take hits from the raid, but also deal a lot of damage to any tank in the simulation.
 However, you can also choose to use one of several other preconfigured enemies or create a custom enemy that's more to your liking.